How the Trump-Sessions connection fell apart

 "So why aren't the Committees and investigators, and of course our beleaguered A.G., looking into Crooked Hillarys crimes & Russia relations?" he tweeted, a question that never asked for an answer.
 Before noon, Axios would cite "West Wing confidants" in a report floating former New York City Mayor Rudy Giuliani -- who subsequently backed Sessions' recusal decision and denied the story -- as a possible replacement for Sessions.

+The ax never fell, but its shadow still hangs over the attorney general, who seems outwardly content advancing his own agenda while brushing off Trump's attacks.

-And so, the pressure is on.
-If Sessions stays, there are roadblocks up ahead.
-And If he goes, the ending will feel as inevitable as his union with Trump once seemed improbable.
+There are, surely, new roadblocks up ahead.
+The Mueller investigation continues apace and, should Trump eventually seek to end it, firing Sessions might become a necessity.
+If that's how it ends, the denouement will feel as inevitable as his union with Trump once seemed improbable.